mishmanners/Travel/README.md

 This is a repository for all things Japan!

+It includes tips, tricks, travel advice, and more.
+The repository is in English, as it's designed to cater to an English speaking audience.
+You'll find the [tips and tricks file](https://github.com/mishmanners/Japan/blob/main/JapanTravelTips.md) under the main code tab.

+If you'd like to contribute, please do!

 ### Contribution Guidelines

 This project is a work in progress and I welcome any help 🙏